tkr22777/teaching-cs-630/week_06/05_cross_join.md

 ## Overview

-A **CROSS JOIN** produces the Cartesian product of two tables, meaning every row from the first table is combined with every row from the second table.
-If table A has M rows and table B has N rows, the result will have M × N rows.
+A **CROSS JOIN** produces the Cartesian product of two tables: every row from the first table combined with every row from the second.
+If table A has M rows and table B has N rows, the result has M × N rows.
+No join condition required.

-CROSS JOIN is unique because it doesn't require a join condition - it simply combines all possible pairs.

 ## Syntax